Kartofi/choki/README.md

 ```

 Also in the src folder there is a `main.rs` file which can be used as an example.

+# Performance🚀

+Around 30k request per second with i5-9400f.
+It is very light on ram.
+About 300kb.

 ## And thats it enjoy using it and keep in mind THIS IS NOT PRODUCTION READY!!!